-Frying, baking, gilling and toasting food using electric or gas appliances emits odours, grease, smoke, moisture and indoor pollutants including nitrogen dioxide, carbon monoxide, carbon dioxide and volatile organic compounds.
+Frying, baking, grilling and toasting food using electric or gas appliances emits odours, grease, smoke, moisture and indoor pollutants including nitrogen dioxide, carbon monoxide, carbon dioxide and volatile organic compounds.
 Therefore, it is critical that ventilation be given priority focus when designing, building or renovating a kitchen.

 Using a cooker hood from the moment you start cooking will help minimise odours, assist with air circulation and capture particles from greasy cooking and burnt food.
 However, it is important that filters are cleaned or changed to ensure maximum efficiency.
 There is no regulation in place for cooker hoods and some have proven to only capture 15% of particles when tested, therefore other ventilation methods should be considered.